Kirsten Dunst: 2010–2016: Independent films

-In 2011, Dunst co-starred opposite Charlotte Gainsbourg, Kiefer Sutherland and Charlotte Rampling in Lars von Trier's drama film Melancholia as a woman suffering depression as the world ends.
-It premiered at the 2011 Cannes Film Festival and received positive reviews, in particular for Dunst's performance.
-Steven Loeb of Southampton Patch wrote "This film has brought the best out of von Trier, as well as his star.
-Dunst is so good in this film, playing a character unlike any other she has ever attempted...
-Even if the film itself were not the incredible work of art that it is, Dunst's performance alone would be incentive enough to recommend it".
-Sukhdev Sandhu of The Daily Telegraph wrote: "Dunst is exceptional, so utterly convincing in the lead role—trouble, serene, a fierce savant—that it feels like a career breakthrough.
-Dunst won several awards for her performance, including the Best Actress Award at the Cannes Film Festival and the Best Actress Award from the U.S. National Society of Film Critics.
+In 2011, Dunst co-starred with Charlotte Gainsbourg, Kiefer Sutherland and Charlotte Rampling in Lars von Trier's drama film Melancholia as a woman suffering depression as the world ends.
+The film premiered at the 2011 Cannes Film Festival and received generally positive reviews, with Dunst's performance earning praise.
+Steven Loeb of Southampton Patch said the film brought the best out of Dunst, who plays "a character unlike any other she has ever attempted".
+He felt her performance alone was enough to recommend the film, which he called "an incredible work of art".
+Sukhdev Sandhu of The Daily Telegraph wrote: "Dunst is exceptional, so utterly convincing in the lead role ... that it feels like a career breakthrough."
+Dunst won several awards for her performance, including the Best Actress Award at Cannes and the Best Actress Award from the U.S. National Society of Film Critics.

-Dunst made a cameo in Beastie Boys' 2011 music video "Fight For Your Right Revisited", which premiered at the Sundance Film Festival.
+Dunst made a cameo in the Beastie Boys' 2011 music video "Fight For Your Right Revisited", which premiered at the Sundance Film Festival.
 A year later, she starred in Juan Diego Solanas' science fiction romance Upside Down with Jim Sturgess.
-Described as a Romeo and Juliet story, Peter Howell of the Toronto Star opined that there was no character development and Dunst "brings competence but no passion to her underwritten roles".
-The film's consensus on Rotten Tomatoes was also negative, with a 28% approval rating.
-Next, she had a role in Leslye Headland's romantic comedy Bachelorette (2012), starring Isla Fisher, Rebel Wilson and Lizzy Caplan; the film was produced by Will Ferrell and Adam McKay.
-Dunst plays Regan Crawford, one of three women who reunite for the wedding of a friend who was ridiculed in high school.
-Dunst appeared in the drama On the Road (2012), an adaptation of Jack Kerouac's novel of the same name, in which she plays Camille Moriarty.
-Dunst was first approached for the role by director Walter Salles several years prior.
-The film premiered at the 2012 Cannes Film Festival, and was released in the United States on December 21, 2012.
-On the Road gained mixed reviews and under-performed at the box office.
-Writing for Time magazine, Richard Corliss compared On the Road to "a diorama in a Kerouac museum ... [the film] lacks the novel's exuberant syncopation", but praises Dunst's performance.
-Chicago Tribunes Michael Phillips was more positive, giving the film 3 out of 4 stars, praising the cinematic quality, and actors for their "kind of fluid motion and freedom that periodically makes On the Road make sense and makes it feel alive".
+The film received generally negative reviews, with Peter Howell of the Toronto Star writing that it had no character development and that Dunst brought "competence but no passion to her underwritten roles".
+Next, Dunst had a role in Leslye Headland's romantic comedy Bachelorette (2012), which starred Isla Fisher, Rebel Wilson and Lizzy Caplan.
+Dunst played Regan Crawford, one of three women who reunite for the wedding of a friend who was ridiculed in high school.
+The same year, Dunst played Camille Moriarty in the drama On the Road (2012), an adaptation of Jack Kerouac's 1957 novel On the Road.
+Dunst had been approached for the role several years prior by the film's director Walter Salles.
+The film premiered at the 2012 Cannes Film Festival and underperformed at the box office while earning mixed reviews.